quantopian/libpy/docs/source/tutorial.rst

 In order to create and use a Python Extension we must do four basic things:

-First, we use `py::autofunction` to create an array of `PyMethoddef <https://docs.python.org/3/c-api/structures.html#c.PyMethodDef>`_.
+First, we use :cpp:func:`py::autofunction` to create an array of `PyMethoddef <https://docs.python.org/3/c-api/structures.html#c.PyMethodDef>`_.

 .. literalinclude:: tutorial/libpy_tutorial/scalar_functions.cc
    :lines: 47-53